 We live in a society which values individual freedoms, but we come from a place which valued kinship ties above all else.
 Author Mark S. Weiner has studied ancient and modern-day clan societies.
 He’s observed that group responsibility, rather than individual responsibility, is the rule of law.
-In his new book The Rise of the Clan: What an Ancient Form of Social Organization Reveals About the Future of Individual Freedom, he probes whether a lack of a strong central government inhibits personal freedoms–or insures it.
+In his new book The Rule of the Clan: What an Ancient Form of Social Organization Reveals About the Future of Individual Freedom, he probes whether a lack of a strong central government inhibits personal freedoms–or insures it.

 He speaks with ABA Journal podcast editor Lee Rawles about what the political and social history of older clan societies in Europe can forecast about modern clan societies in the Middle East and North Africa.

 The Star-Ledger: “Rule of the clan a challenge to progress in the Middle East, North Africa”

 Legal History Blog: “Weiner’s ‘Rule of the Clan’”

 Mark S. Weiner

 Mark S. Weiner is the author of Black Trials: Citizenship from the Beginnings of Slavery to the End of Caste (Knopf, 2004), which received the 2005 Silver Gavel Award of the American Bar Association for its contribution to the public understanding of law.
 His most recent book, The Rule of the Clan: What an Ancient Form of Social Organization Reveals about the Future of Individual Freedom, was released this week by Farrar, Straus and Giroux.
 For the past ten years, he has taught constitutional law and legal history at Rutgers School of Law in Newark, New Jersey.